icedland/iced/README.md

             decoder.IP = exampleCodeRIP;
             ulong endRip = decoder.IP + (uint)exampleCode.Length;

-            // For PERF, use a factory to create the instruction info if you need register
+            // Use a factory to create the instruction info if you need register and
-            // and memory usage.
+            // memory usage.
 If it's something else, eg. encoding, flags, etc, there
-            // are properties on Instruction that can be used instead that don't allocate.
-            // The factory only allocates once and reuses the internal arrays var instrInfoFactory = new InstructionInfoFactory();
+            // are properties on Instruction that can be used instead. var instrInfoFactory = new InstructionInfoFactory();
             while (decoder.IP < endRip) {
                 decoder.Decode(out var instr);